In this talk from RabbitMQ Summit 2019 we listen to Gerhard Lazu and Michal Kuratczyk from Pivotal.

 Mirrored Classic Queue

 This is a typical mirrored classic queue.
-It has one master and two mirrors.
+It has one leader and two mirrors.
 This runs in a three-node cluster and we're publishing 100 messages per second, not high throughput, something fairly standard.
 The messages themselves have 10 KiB.
 This is important.
 One publisher, one consumer, so a very simple set up I would say.
 The thing to remember here is that there is a constant message flow, so we publish and consume messages constantly.
 And the throughput, both in and out, is 1 MiB per second.

 Why does Erlang distribution traffic matter?